 Report a concern

-You might suspect that a child is at risk of harm or neglect.
-You may know of a family who could benefit from some additional support and help to look after a child better.
-Here are some of the ways you can raise concerns about the welfare of a child:
+Do you suspect that a child is at risk of harm or neglect.?
+Do you know of a family who could benefit from some additional support and help to look after a child better?
+Here are some of the things you could do to help and support:

 Children who have concerns